aloknsingh/ds_xgboost_clf_4_imbalance_data/README.md

 ### 4. Upload data

 * Return to the project dashboard view and select the `Assets` tab.
-* This project has 3 datasets.
-Upload all three as data assets in your project.
-Do this by loading each dataset into the pop up section on the right hand side.
+* This project has 1 dataset, which you can upload as a data asset in your project.
+Do this by loading the dataset into the pop up section on the right hand side.
 Please see a screenshot of what it should look like below.

+> ADD SCREEN SHOT - ARE WE LOADING THIS DATA INTO THE NOTEBOOK?

 * Once complete, go into your notebook in the edit mode (click on the pencil icon next to your notebook on the dashboard).
-* Click on the ``1001`` data icon in the top right.
+* Click on the `1001` data icon in the top right.
 The data files should show up.
-* Click on each and select ``Insert Pandas Data Frame``.
+* Click on each and select `Insert Pandas Data Frame`.
 Once you do that, a whole bunch of code will show up in your first cell.
-* Make sure your ``bank.csv`` is saved as ``data_raw_all` so that it is consistent with the original notebook.
+* Make sure your `bank.csv` is saved as `data_raw_all` so that it is consistent with the original notebook.
 You may have to edit this because when your data is loaded into the notebook, it may be defined as a continuation of data frames, based on where I left off.
-This means your data may show up with ``bank.csv`` as ``df_data_2` and so on.
+This means your data may show up with `bank.csv` as `df_data_2` and so on.
 Either adjust the data frame names to be in sync with mine (remove where I loaded data and rename your data frames or input your loading information into the original code) or edit the following code below accordingly.
 Do this to make sure the code will run!

 ### 5. Run the notebook